mietek/halcyon-website/pages/shootout/index.md

 Halcyon attempts to mitigate the impact of sandbox build times:

-1. Once the sandbox is built, Halcyon archives it as part of the sandbox layer, which is restored during subsequent installs.
+1. Once a sandbox directory is built, Halcyon archives it, and restores it during subsequent builds.

-2. When building a new sandbox, Halcyon locates previously built sandbox layers containing a subset of the required dependencies.
-Each matching layer is assigned a score, and the highest scoring layer is used as a base for the new sandbox.
+2. When building a new sandbox directory, Halcyon locates previously built sandboxes containing a subset of the required dependencies.
+Each matching sandbox is assigned a score, and the highest scoring sandbox is used as a base for the new sandbox.

 Moreover, Halcyon supports building the application incrementally, by archiving and restoring the build directory.
 An install involving an incremental build is expected to finish in under 30 seconds, plus actual build time.